efabless/openlane2/docs/source/getting_started/newcomers/index.md

    ```

 :::{tip}
-Are you inside a `nix-shell` ?
+Double-checking: are you inside a `nix-shell`?
 Your terminal prompt should look like this:

 ```console
 [nix-shell:~/openlane2]$